blcu-nlp/GEC-Reading-List/README.md

 *  Liner Yang and Chencheng Wang.
 2019.
 [The BLCU System in the BEA 2019 Shared Task](https://www.aclweb.org/anthology/W19-4421).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 12）

-*  Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, and Noam Slonim.
-2019.
-[Learning to combine Grammatical Error Corrections](https://arxiv.org/pdf/1906.03897.pdf).
-In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
-Association for Computational Linguistics. （No. 13）

 *  Masahiro Kaneko, Kengo Hotate, Satoru Katsumata, and Mamoru Komachi.
 2019.
 [TMU Transformer System Using BERT for Re-ranking at BEA 2019 Grammatical Error Correction on Restricted Track](https://www.aclweb.org/anthology/W19-4422).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 14）

+<h2 id="SED"> SED system</h2>

+*  Masahiro Kaneko, Kengo Hotate, Satoru Katsumata, and Mamoru Komachi.
+2019.
+[Sentence-Level Grammatical Error Identification as Sequence-to-Sequence Correction](https://www.aclweb.org/anthology/W16-0528.pdf).
+In Proceedings of the 11th Workshop on Innovative Use of NLP for Building Educational Applications, pages 242–251, San Diego, California, June 16, 2016.